 After retiring as a player, Davis joined the Arizona Diamondbacks coaching staff.
 He served for several years as a coach in their minor league organization before being promoted to the majors.
 In 2003 he served as their bullpen coach.
 The next season he was promoted to pitching coach, but he lost his job after the 2005 season.
 Davis was the pitching coach for the AZL Royals in 2006-2010.
 Davis became the Royals' minor league pitching coordinator in 2011.
-He was a pitching coach for the AZL Royals in 2013 and Idaho Falls Chukars in 2014, AZL Royals in 2015-2019 and ACL Royals Gold in 2021.
+He was a pitching coach for the AZL Royals in 2013, Idaho Falls Chukars in 2014, AZL Royals in 2015-2019 and ACL Royals Gold in 2021.

 In 1989, he set a record by saving a game on each of five consecutive days: he was the first to do this since the save statistic became official.
 This record has since been tied by Rod Beck (1998), Steve Kline (2000) and Francisco Cordero (2007).

 - NL Reliever of the Year Award Winner (1989)